 I asked my father to wait and see how he was feeling before he cancelled his trip.
 I explained the role of hospice was not so much about dying, as it was about how you chose to live your life before you die.

-My dad started feeling sick they, just before he was to return home to the mainland.
+My dad started feeling sick they, before he was to return home to the mainland.
 He died at home several weeks later surrounded by his family and friends.
-I believe he lasted as long as he did because he was uplifted by his ability live out his dream
+I believe he lived as long as he did because he was uplifted by his ability live out his dream

 I have a passion for helping aging adults realize their goal of remaining at home as they age.
 I have a strong belief that aging adults do better, surrounded by their loved ones.
 Living in familiar surroundings.
 My work in various settings made me aware of the struggles family members face caring for some one at home.
 Many that have a loved one with dementia struggle.
 They feel misunderstood, alone and unsupported.

 I came to understand the frustration so many experience along the caregiving journey.
 With this knowledge and my passion to help others, I decided to make it a goal to help family caregivers.

 I hope to support caregivers to enhance the care partner/care recipient relationship.